affordablemobiles/GServerlessSupportLaravel/docs/trace.md

 `src/preload.php` will first include `src/helpers.php` to register our helper functions (which is done because composer can't guarantee load order if we specify an array of files to load in `composer.json` and we need our helper functions before the preload functions run).

-By default, the list of low level providers is provided by calling `A1comms\GaeSupportLaravel\Trace\LowLevelLoader`, but this can be overridden by creating your own `LowLevelLoader` that implements `A1comms\GaeSupportLaravel\Trace\LowLevelLoaderInterface` at `App\Trace\LowLevelLoader`, which we check for before loading the default.
+By default, the list of low level providers is provided by calling `AffordableMobiles\GServerlessSupportLaravel\Trace\LowLevelLoader`, but this can be overridden by creating your own `LowLevelLoader` that implements `AffordableMobiles\GServerlessSupportLaravel\Trace\LowLevelLoaderInterface` at `App\Trace\LowLevelLoader`, which we check for before loading the default.

 Example `app/Trace/LowLevelLoader.php` that just loads `Memcached` tracing: